 - A, B, C : Schengen

-With no less than 101 boarding gates, 166 check-in points, 20,000 m2 of commercial areas and 12,000 parking spaces spread over its four levels, Terminal 1 of Barcelona Airport is designed to handle an annual movement equivalent to 55 million passengers.
+With no fewer than 101 boarding gates, 166 check-in points, 20,000 m² of commercial space, and 12,000 parking places spread over four levels, the terminal 1 of Barcelona Airport (Josep Tarradellas Barcelona-El Prat Airport) is designed to handle an annual traffic flow equivalent to 55 million passengers.

 If you are not at the right terminal, you have the option between metro, taxi or shuttle.
 The Barcelona airport shuttle service is free of charge and runs between the different terminals of the airport, 7 days a week, with a departure every 5 minutes.
 With the shuttle, which is green and easy to spot, count about 30 minutes between the 2 terminals with the waiting time.